 Remember: One of the main highlights of account-based marketing is that it is personalized to these organizations, which is why your content will need to speak specifically to them.

 Be sure to use social media platforms (like Twitter, LinkedIn, etc.) and get to know them.
 You will want to engage with them and make them aware of your presence.
-You can do this by commenting on their posts and using @mentions may capture their attention to you.
+You can do this by commenting on their posts and using @mentions, which may capture their attention.

 4. Choose the best channels for you to direct your social media efforts

-Generally, You’ll also want to also cater to their state of mind when they’re on social media like Facebook, Twitter, Instagram, LinkedIn, and these days, even TikTok.
+Generally, you’ll also want to cater to their state of mind when they’re on social media like Facebook, Twitter, Instagram, LinkedIn, and these days, even TikTok.

-Facebook, Instagram, and LinkedIn can be powerful platforms to target these stakeholders because you can actually run campaigns to appeal to specific organizations, as well as titles within those organizations.
+Facebook, Instagram, and LinkedIn can be powerful platforms to target these stakeholders because you can run campaigns to appeal to specific organizations and titles within those organizations.

-Like many of these platforms, Facebook has a great detailed targeting menu and will allow you to select targeting based on the data you have for education, financial, event-based, relationships, work, interest, behaviors, etc.
+Like many of these platforms, Facebook has a tremendously detailed targeting menu and will allow you to select targeting based on the data you have for education, financial, event-based, relationships, work, interests, behaviors, etc.

 5. Time to execute your account-based campaigns!

-With the long (and sometimes seemingly tedious) prep work wrapped up and completed, It is finally time for you actually to run your campaign!
+With the long (and sometimes seemingly tedious) prep work wrapped up and completed, it is finally time for you to run your campaign!
 Finally!
 (Whew!)

 Don’t just let your content run wild, though!
 Something you want to keep in mind as you move forward is that since this marketing method is so targeted, it’s important not to overwhelm these prospects by bombarding them with repeat messages across multiple channels.

-Remember: Be sure that you aren’t being a little overzealous with your remarketing and hitting the same people with the same message time and time again.
+Remember: Be sure you aren’t being a little overzealous with your remarketing and repeatedly hitting the same people with the same message.

-You want to make absolutely certain that your channels aren’t set up to speak to just one or two individuals, we know we’re targeting, but we want to keep it broad within these organizations.
-You’re targeting an entire organization and the stakeholders within it rather than a single person or subset.
+You want to make absolutely sure that your channels aren’t set up to speak to just one or two individuals; we know we’re targeting, but we want to keep it broad within these organizations.
+You’re targeting an entire organization and its stakeholders rather than a single person or subset.

 6. Measure and share your results